maudbv/trait-analysis-function/README.md

-# trait-analysis-function
+# R functions for analysing trait distributions in ecologcial communities

-Two R functions to test trait range and trait moments in an ecological community.
+Two R functions to test trait range and trait moments in an ecological community, compared to a species pool.
-The functions are almost but not quite generic and stand alone yet.
+The functions are almost but not quite generic, used for previous publications before 2013.

 DOI URL:
 https://zenodo.org/badge/latestdoi/19618/maudbv/trait-analysis-function